Class 8 Resources

 What is the common thing between the water we drink, the food we eat and the importance of books we read?
 All of these things are resources.
-Resources are substances that have worth as well as useful to humankind.
-Then why does a beauty home remedy has used and still not a resource?
-To find the answer to this and more details on Class 8 Resources here is a blog that will explore everything about resources, types and conservation of resources!
+Resources are substances that are worth as well as useful to humankind.
+Then why has a beauty home remedy been used and still not a resource?
+To find the answer to this and more details on NCERT Class 8 Geography Chapter 1 Resources here is a blog that will explore everything about resources, types and conservation of resources!

 What are Resources?